 Municipal trees within our urban forest grew by 82 trees in 2018: 32 trees were removed due to health or structural deficiency while 114 were planted.
 In addition to the planting and removal of trees, 110 municipal trees were pruned.
-In supporting our residents to maintain trees on their properties, the Parks Department approved 88 trees for removal (which will be replaced Interpretive signs help add meaning and learning opportunities when visiting our parks.

-by 216 trees-further increasing our urban forest).
+In supporting our residents to maintain trees on their properties, the Parks Department approved 88 trees for removal (which will be replaced by 216 trees-further increasing our urban forest).
 Twenty-nine trees were approved for pruning.